JuniorJSaon/JavaScriptFunctionalityExpander/README.md

 # JavaScriptFunctionalityExpander

-This repository is a `JavaScript` manual where i explain some functionality and language mechanics.
+This repository is a `JavaScript` extension where i add and modify some functionality and language mechanics.
 In some cases i use **MonkeyPatching** technique which i described below.

 > use *https://raw.githubusercontent.com/* to import scripts from my [library](./lib/)